MicrosoftDocs/msteams-docs/msteams-platform/concepts/messaging-extensions/messaging-extensions-common.md

 ## Add a messaging extension to your app

-Building a messaging extension involves implementing familiar Microsoft Teams developer platform concepts like bot APIs, cards, and tabs.

-At its core, a messaging extension is a cloud-hosted service that listens to user requests and responds with structured data, such as cards.
+A messaging extension is a cloud-hosted service that listens to user requests and responds with structured data, such as a [card](~/concepts/cards/cards.md).
 You integrate your service with Microsoft Teams via Bot Framework `Activity` objects.
-Our .NET and Node.js [extensions for the Bot Builder SDK](~/get-started/code#microsoft-teams-extensions-for-the-bot-builder-sdk) can help you add messaging extension functionality to your app.
+Our .NET and Node.js [extensions for the Bot Builder SDK](~/get-started/code.md#microsoft-teams-extensions-for-the-bot-builder-sdk) can help you add messaging extension functionality to your app.

 ![Diagram of message flow for messaging extensions](~/assets/images/compose-extensions/ceflow.png)